Function definitions

 Contained in the separable - ill-conditioned function group.

-F15: Ellipsoid separable/Sum of Different Powers
+F15: Ellipsoid separable/Sum of different powers

 Combination of the separable ellipsoid function (f2 in the bbob suite) and the sum of different powers function (f14 in the bbob suite).